Families, feuds and foreigners: a tale of African caution

 Such changes, if repeated across other businesses, could help foreign suitors.
 But they will still need to study their target market closely on a diverse continent where reliance on a one-size-fits-all strategy can come unstuck.

-South Africa’s upmarket retailer Woolworths (WHLJ.J), which has said its shops in Kenya are thriving, was forced to shut its stores in Nigeria, where it did not have the right brand image.
+South Africa’s upmarket retailer Woolworths, which has said its shops in Kenya are thriving, was forced to shut its stores in Nigeria, where it did not have the right brand image.

 “This is not a place you can come from anywhere, set up and grow,” said Mukuha about Kenya.
 “You need to involve the (local) citizens.
 They believe in home-grown companies.”